sestegra/spreadsheet_decoder/README.md

 # Spreadsheet

-Spreadsheet is a library for reading spreadsheets as ODS and XLSX files.
+Spreadsheet is a library in dart language for reading spreadsheets for ODS and XLSX files.

 ## Usage